aakpat6/gs-style-guide/md/java.md

 ```

 #### Classes
-All class variables should be `private`.
-Use `get` and `set` methods to access and modify these variables.
+All class instance variables should be `private`.
+We use `get` and `set` methods to access and modify these variables.
 The methods should be named with standard `get` and `set` standards.

 ```java
 class MyClass {